The-IT-27/training-env-setup/README.md

-# Training Environment Setup Script
+# Bash Scripting for Sysadmin Automation

 This Bash script automates the creation of a structured training environment for a batch of students.
 It sets up personalized directories, generates a `README.md` for each student, logs favorite Linux commands, and performs backup of user data.